The 3 Regions of Vietnam: Travel Guide and Advice

 Sapa

 Perfect for exploring the Northwest, the township of Sapa is a hikers paradise and gateway to the picturesque rice paddie fields and hillside villages of the region.
-Most Vietnam tour packages to the North include at least two days to hike Sapa, meet local villagers in Ta Van, and learn about the ethnic minorities of the region.
+Most Vietnam tour packages to the North include at least two days to hike Sapa.
+Trek through the countryside, meet local ethnic minorities, and experience the beauty of Mount Fansipan, the highest peak in Vietnam.
+Sapa’s landscape changes with the seasons, offering a unique experience whether you’re visiting during the cool winter months or the lush summer.

 Halong Bay

-Probably the most famous attraction in Vietnam, Halong Bay is a world renowned World Heirtage site composed of karst islands, tranquil green waters, floating villages, and hidden caves.
+Probably one of the most famous destinations in Vietnam, Halong Bay is a UNESCO World Heritage Site known for its emerald waters and limestone karsts.
 You can spend a week exploring its over 1,600 islands and 43,400 ha landscape and still not get tired of it.
-A Halong Bay cruise is a must for any visitor to Vietnam.
+A cruise through Halong Bay will take you to hidden caves, floating villages, and quiet beaches.
+For a more serene experience, visit Bai Tu Long Bay, a less crowded alternative with equally stunning scenery.

 Ninh Binh